ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/sending_payload.md

     5. Navigate to the `Payload` tab of TegraRcmGUI.
         - Your Switch should be shown as detected in the bottom left corner.
     6. Press the file button next to `Inject payload`, and navigate to and select your payload `.bin` file.
-        - The first time you read this page you should inject TegraExplorer.bin for partitioning your sd card for emuMMC.
+        - The first time you read this page you should inject hekate_ctcaer bin for partitioning your sd card for emuMMC.
     7. Click `Inject payload` to launch the payload you selected.